Learning Sparse Graphon Mean Field Games: PROOF OF LEMMA

-\section{Proof of Lemma~\ref{lem:xconv}}
+\section{PROOF OF LEMMA~\ref{lem:xconv}}

-\begin{proof} Parts of this proof are built on arguments in \cite{cui2021learning} (proof of Lemma A.1 in their paper).
+\begin{proof} Parts of this proof are built on arguments in \cite[Proof of Lemma A.1]{cui2021learning}.
 Therefore, we focus on the differences and indicate parts that carry over from \cite{cui2021learning} to our case.
-For establishing \eqref{eq:xconv} we refer to the just mentioned proof in \cite{cui2021learning}.
+For establishing \eqref{eq:xconv} we refer to \cite{cui2021learning}.
 Thus, it remains to show that \eqref{eq:xconv} implies \eqref{eq:xmuconv}.
 As a starting point, let $\mathcal{H}$ be a uniformly bounded (by $M_h$), uniformly Lipschitz (with Lipschitz constant $L_h$) family of measurable functions $h\colon \mathcal X \times \mathcal B(\mathcal X) \to \mathbb R$.
 The following reformulation holds for all $h \in \mathcal H$